MorteNoir1/virtualbox_e1000_0day/README.md

     2) The LKM uses the integer underflow vulnerability to make the heap buffer overflow and the stack buffer overflow.
 Saved return address (RIP/EIP) is overwritten.
 The attacker gains control.
     3) ROP chain is executed to execute a shellcode loader.
 5) Step 3: shellcode.
-    1) The shellcode loader copies a shellcode from the stack beside itself.
+    1) The shellcode loader copies a shellcode from the stack next to itself.
 The shellcode is executed.
     2) The shellcode does fork and execve syscalls to spawn an arbitrary process on the host side.
     3) The parent process does process continuation.
-6) The attacker unloads the LKM and loads e1000.ko back to allows the guest to use network.
+6) The attacker unloads the LKM and loads e1000.ko back to allow the guest to use network.

 ### Initialization
 The LKM maps physical memory regarding to E1000 MMIO.
 Physical address and size are predefined by the hypervisor.